We lend a hand without creating dependence.

 We partner with Congolese professionals leading initiatives that are locally conceived and owned.
 We help them build their capacity until they no longer need us.

-Your help is needed now, and all donations are going directly to help the needs listed above.
+Your help is needed now, and all donations go directly to help the needs listed above.

 What is Twa Weza Shinda?